Highlands, Harare: Architecture

-While most buildings and residences from post-World War one Rhodesia were simple pioneer types or Cape Dutch designs, Cathcart's designs of the National Employers Mutual General Assurance Building, and Town house made his firm extremely influential throughout the 1930s–1940s for municipal and government buildings.
+While most buildings and residences from post-World War I Rhodesia were simple pioneer types or Cape Dutch designs, Cathcart's designs of the National Employers Mutual General Assurance Building, and Town house made his firm extremely influential throughout the 1930s–1940s for municipal and government buildings.
 His practice later opened offices in Mutare, Bulawayo, Ndola and Lusaka.
 A founder member of the Institute of Southern Rhodesian Architects (now Institute of Architects Zimbabwe) and the chief influence on Highlands' layout and architecture, his legacy continues in his firm, now known as Pearce, McComish & Tarabuku Architects.

-Modern Highlands is largely a leafy, residential neighbourhood in the shadow of the ZBC's Pockets Hill studios, composed primarily of single-family detached houses and Edwardian row houses, although Enterprise Road and Kamfinsa Shopping Centre are lined with apartment buildings, townhouses and lodges.
+Modern Highlands is largely a leafy, residential neighbourhood in the shadow of the ZBC's Pockets Hill studios, composed primarily of single-family detached houses and Edwardian row houses, although Enterprise Road and Kamfinsa Shopping Centre are lined with apartment buildings, townhouses and lodges..

 Education

-Highlands is the location of several independent schools, including Highlands Junior School, Admiral Tait School and Abbeys Preparatory School.
-High school students tend to move on to nearby Churchill School in Eastlea, Harare International School or Chisipite Senior School in Chisipite.
+Highlands is the location of several independent schools, including Highlands Junior School, and Abbeys Preparatory School.
+High school students tend to move on to Harare International School or Chisipite Senior School in Chisipite.

 Other notable institutions in the area include the Zimbabwe Institute of Management and the Culinary Arts Academy.

 The City of Harare Public Library system operates the Highlands Library on Kew Drive, which serves the neighbourhood.
 Other notable libraries in proximity to Highlands are Harare City Library and the Greendale Public Library in Greendale.

 Historic landmarks

-There are several historic landmarks in Highlands notably, Ballantyne Park and the better known, Mukuvisi Woodlands, a large, sprawling conservation area features forested green spaces rich with native wildlife and flora.
-Religious listings include Highlands Presbyterian Church, which reflects the areas Scottish links, Highlands Seventh-day Adventist Church and St Luke's Anglican Church.
+There are several historic landmarks in Highlands.
+Religious listings include Highlands Presbyterian Church, which reflects the areas Scottish links, Highlands Seventh-day Adventist Church.

-There are two educational properties of note for their historical architecture namely, Highlands Junior School and Admiral Tait School.
+Highlands Junior School is noted for its historical architecture.